notwaldorf/notwaldorf.github.com/_posts/2021-04-28-tree-rings.markdown

 # Carve them up
-In parallel, I also started carving linocuts.
+In parallel, I also started making [linocuts](https://en.wikipedia.org/wiki/Linocut).
+Linocuts are a lot like stamps -- you carve the mirror image of what you want to see, usually into a piece of linoleum using a sharp v-shaped knife.
+With stamps you press the stamp into an ink pad; with linocuts you roll the ink onto the block, and press the paper onto the inked block to make the impression.

 For context, the scene is: March 2021, in the middle of the pandemic.
 I am bored senseless, and stabbing squishy rubber with a sharp knife sounds like a great way to spend a Saturday.
 Also, there's something poetic about literally bleeding for your art because as a very clumsy person you best believe I accidentally (and sadly more than once) jammed a knife in my thumb.

 <div class="floatie-bit">